srsergiorodriguez/exploraciones-digitales/content/5_3_comunidad.md

 - grupos de la sociedad civil
 - hacker spaces, laboratorios

 "The key element which distinguishes learning communities as a pedagogic model (and relates them to the sister concept of ‘communities of practice’) is the idea that learning isn’t the acquisition of knowledge but is about participation in a social process."
-Stuart Billingham en CLay, MAdden and Potts Towards Understanding Community 2007 p.36
+Stuart Billingham en Clay, Madden and Potts Towards Understanding Community 2007 p.36

 Community of practice como duradera, efectiva, informal y más abierta a la representación de comunidades marginadas.
 Stuart Billingham en Clay etal